Last updated 16th April, 2025

 Different types of gas fires include open front, outset living flame, glass fronted high efficiency, balanced flue, and flueless to name a few.
 It’s best to research each one to make sure you’re making the right decision for your home.

-Once your gas fire is fitted, you’ll need to install a carbon monoxide detector for the safety of yourself and your home, which can cost between £10–£20.
+Once your gas fire is fitted, you’ll need to install a carbon monoxide detector for the safety of yourself and your home, which can cost between £10 to £20.
 This should be fitted around five feet off the ground for a precise reading.

-If extension pipework is needed on your gas line, this can cost between £8-£18 per linear foot, meaning the price will increase depending on the length needed.
+If extension pipework is needed on your gas line, this can cost between £8 to £18 per linear foot, meaning the price will increase depending on the length needed.

 The installation process of a gas fire isn’t necessarily difficult but involves dangerous elements which can be done efficiently by a tradesman.